nina-bu/mongo-weather/queries/initial/query22.md

 # Query 2
 ## Find the top 10 cities and their countries by the number of exteremely hot days from last year - when the maximum temperature exceeded 30 degrees Celsius and minimum temperature wasn't under 25.
-/*## Additionally, calculate monthly average precipitation and average wind speed for these cities in month_statistics for each month.*/

 ```javascript
 db.weather.aggregate([